-Kentucky's policies supporting the delivery of well-prepared teachers are in need of improvement.
+Michigan's policies supporting the delivery of well-prepared teachers are in need of improvement.
 The state does not require teacher candidates to pass a basic skills test prior to program admission.
-It also does not ensure that elementary teachers are provided with a broad liberal arts education.
-Elementary teacher preparation programs are not required to address the science of reading or provide mathematics content specifically geared to the needs of elementary teachers.
+However, it is on the right track when it comes to ensuring that elementary teachers are provided with a broad liberal arts education.
+Elementary teacher preparation programs are required to address the science of reading, but they are not required to provide mathematics content specifically geared to the needs of elementary teachers.
 The state does not require elementary candidates to pass a test of the science of reading or a rigorous mathematics assessment.
-Kentucky's policy regarding the preparation of middle school teachers to teach appropriate grade-level content is excellent; however, the state does not ensure that special education teachers are adequately prepared to teach content-area subject matter.
-Commendably, Kentucky requires all new elementary teachers to pass a pedagogy test to attain licensure.
-Although the state relies on some objective, meaningful data, it does not hold preparation programs accountable for the quality of teachers they produce.
-It has, however, retained full authority over its program approval process.
-Further, Kentucky lacks any policy that ensures efficient preparation of teacher candidates in terms of the professional coursework that may be required.
+Michigan also does not sufficiently prepare middle school teachers to teach appropriate grade-level content, and it allows middle school teachers to teach on a generalist K-8 license.
+The state also does not ensure that special education teachers are adequately prepared to teach content-area subject matter.
+Michigan does not require new teachers to pass a pedagogy test to attain licensure.
+However, its efforts to hold preparation programs accountable for the quality of teachers they produce are commendable.
+Unfortunately, Michigan has not retained full authority over its program approval process, and the state lacks any policy that ensures efficient preparation of teacher candidates in terms of the professional coursework that may be required.

-Area 2: C
+Area 2: F